 You can’t transform an illusion – and that’s what the compensation is, a reaction to an illusion as if it exists.
 But it’s more like a hologram.
 A projection.

 You can’t touch a hologram.
 You can only affect the hologram from the equipment that holds it in place… from the real source.

 And that’s where you need to go.
 The source of the illusion – the wound/weakness at the core.
 It’s not comfortable at first, but it’s effective.

 For 1:1 help with unravelling emotional pain, visit here.

-SPECIAL PILOT OFFER (Jan-Feb 2021) - learn the Physical Pain & Emotional Angst Unravelling Techniques plus 2 more techniques for a special price in the INNER ALCHEMY online self-study course.
+Or learn the Physical Pain & Emotional Angst Unravelling Techniques plus 2 more techniques & how they all interweave each other in the INNER ALCHEMY online self-study course.
+For natural relief of your own symptoms & being able to facilitate for others if you wish.
 Visit here for more info.